 Gas pain in the chest should resolve relatively quickly.
 After starting natural remedies, it should start to recede within 30 to 45 minutes.

-There’s no need to worry unless you experience emergency symptoms associated with heart attacks or your symptoms seem to last longer than a couple of hours.
-Not all people experience the same symptoms of a heart attack like chest or arm pain, so if your symptoms last more than a couple of hours, you should seek medical attention.
+There’s no need to worry unless you experience emergency symptoms associated with heart attacks or your symptoms seem to last longer than 2 hours.
+Not all people experience the same symptoms of a heart attack like chest or arm pain, so if your symptoms last more than 2 hours, you should seek medical attention.

-If you’re experiencing gas pain in the chest that seems to be frequently occurring, persists for more than one week, or is difficult to resolve with any type of treatment, make an appointment to see your doctor.
-Your doctor can run tests to make sure there aren’t any underlying health conditions causing your gas pain.
+If you’re experiencing gas pain in the chest that seems to be frequently occurring, persists for more than 1 week, or is difficult to resolve with any type of treatment, make an appointment to see a doctor.
+They can run tests to make sure there aren’t any underlying health conditions causing your gas pain.